Tibetan Terrier: Health

-The American Kennel Club puts the average lifespan of the breed at 15–16 years.

-It is an athletic, non-sporting breed that has been bred for a natural look, and the Tibetan Terriers are considered a healthy breed.
-That said, they can be susceptible to a variety of health problems, especially those related to the eyes and joints.
-These problems can include canine hip dysplasia, luxating patella, progressive retinal atrophy, lens luxation, cataracts and heart murmurs.
-Tibetans also have a history of being somewhat allergic to dairy, wheat, and other grains.
-Because of these potential health conditions, Tibetan Terrier clubs recommend purchasing from breeders who participate in eye and hip testing, such as the Canine Eye Registration Foundation (CERF) and Orthopedic Foundation for Animals (OFA).
+A 2024 UK study found a life expectancy of 13.8 years for the breed compared to an average of 12.7 for purebreeds and 12 for crossbreeds.

-In addition, Tibetan Terriers can carry the genetic disease canine neuronal ceroid lipofuscinosis, called Batten disease in humans.
+Tibetan Terriers can carry the genetic disease canine neuronal ceroid lipofuscinosis, called Batten disease in humans.
 The first symptom of the disease is night blindness.
 Blindness and neurological signs such as epilepsy, motor abnormalities, dementia, and unexpected aggression may follow some years later.
 The gene responsible for the disease in Tibetan Terriers was identified in 2009 and there is now a DNA test for it.
 A German study showed that about one third of Tibetan Terriers in a German Tibetan Terrier club were carriers, but thanks to the use of DNA testing along with a prohibition on carriers from being bred together, none of the club's dogs were affected by the disease.

+The Tibetan Terrier is one of the more commonly affected breeds for primary lens luxation which is caused by an autosomal recessive mutation of the ADAMTS17 gene.